CodeDNA/Hand-Gesture-Recognition-System-Python/README.md

-# Machine Learning
-Machine Learning Project.
-Hand Gesture Classification Using Convolutional Neural Network
+# Hand Gesture Classification Using Convolutional Neural Network

 # Instructions to run the script
 1) Open the script in your preferred IDE.